xan105/node-processMonitor/README.md

 If you need to close the event sink.<br/>
 There is no 'un-subscribe' thing to do prior to closing the sink.
 Just close it.<br/>
-You shouldn't need to have to bother with this but it's here just in case.
+You shouldn't have to bother with this but it's here in case you need it.

 ### subscribe([obj option]) : EventEmitter